WingRiders/nft-forge/docs/architecture.md

   ipfs_core:R -- L:ipfs_api
 ```

-#### Technologies
+## Technologies

-The WingRiders IPFS service provider is deployed on AWS and uses the following technologies:
+The WingRiders IPFS service provider is deployed on AWS, leveraging cloud-native technologies to ensure scalability, reliability, and ease of management.
+It utilizes the following key technologies to implement its IPFS functionality:

-- [ipfs-cluster](https://github.com/ipfs-cluster/ipfs-cluster) as the core IPFS service
-- [ipfs-kubo](https://github.com/ipfs/kubo) as the HTTP gateway

-Both services run within a single ECS service.
-For redundancy, the service is deployed across multiple availability zones, with one instance running in each zone to ensure high availability and fault tolerance.
+- **[ipfs-cluster](https://github.com/ipfs-cluster/ipfs-cluster)**: This serves as the core IPFS service, managing the distribution, pinning, and coordination of files across the cluster.
+It provides robust features for managing large datasets and ensures that files remain accessible within the IPFS network.

+- **[ipfs-kubo](https://github.com/ipfs/kubo)**: This acts as the HTTP gateway, enabling seamless interaction between the IPFS service and external systems, including the Next.js backend API.
+The gateway provides a standard HTTP interface for uploading, retrieving, and managing files within the IPFS network.

+Both of these services are deployed as part of a single **ECS (Elastic Container Service)** service, which simplifies orchestration and management.
+For redundancy and fault tolerance, the ECS service is configured to run across multiple AWS availability zones (AZs).
+Each availability zone hosts one instance of the service, ensuring that the IPFS service provider remains highly available even in the event of a failure in a specific zone.

+This multi-AZ deployment architecture not only enhances the reliability and uptime of the service but also provides resilience against regional disruptions, making it a robust and scalable solution for managing IPFS-based file storage.

-#### Scalability
+## Scalability

-The Next.js server managed by WingRiders is connected to the IPFS gateway through VPC peering.
-A load balancer is employed to route and distribute traffic dynamically based on demand, ensuring efficient resource utilization and scalability.
+To handle varying levels of demand and ensure optimal performance, a **load balancer** is employed.
+The load balancer dynamically routes incoming traffic to the appropriate instances of the IPFS gateway, distributing requests evenly across the infrastructure.
+This mechanism ensures that resources are utilized efficiently and prevents any single instance from becoming overwhelmed during periods of high traffic.

+In addition to enhancing scalability, the load balancer contributes to system reliability by detecting unresponsive instances and redirecting traffic to healthy ones.
+This setup allows the WingRiders Next.js server to maintain consistent performance and high availability, even under fluctuating load conditions or potential infrastructure failures.